 This is measured using the TOG rating system that was originally developed by the Shirley Institute.
 The higher the TOG rating the better the insulation your underlay will provide.

 5. Sounds About Right

-When it comes to insulation, don't forget the importance of sound insulation.
-This is really useful for helping to reduce the sound of walking or thudding within the house as well as reducing sound transferred between floors.
+When it comes to insulation, don’t forget the importance of sound insulation.
+This is really useful for helping to reduce the sound of walking or thudding within the house as well as reducing sound transfer between floors.

 If you have children or musical activities within the house or even sensitive neighbours, and there are many other reasons, you may want to consider the sound attenuation rating of the underlay.
 You can check out these underlay for sound insulation options to give you an idea.

 If you have a lot of pets or even if you have a special room for some of them, then don’t be quick to use the same underlay as the rest of the house.
 There are special types of underlay that help to absorb odour and moisture in a non-harmful way.
 Some underlays have antimicrobial agents that help to prevent anything unhealthy from living on your carpet.